Sabrinas Organizing

 Making A Bedroom Oasis Challenge

-Last Modified: February 13, 2023 Sabrina Quairoli This blog uses cookies.
+Last Modified: December 6, 2023 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 This month’s organizing challenge is to make a special bedroom oasis you will treasure each night and walk refreshed in the morning.
 To do this, we need to split this task into several different activities.
 Not all tasks need to be done in the same week.
 Pace yourself, and you can get through it.
-Each week focus on one area below.
-Pick the order that works best for you but make sure you visit all areas of your bedroom and clothing.
+Each week, focus on one area below.
+Pick the order that works best for you, but make sure you visit all areas of your bedroom and clothing.

 Jump to: